1. Alnwick Castle

 It might look picture-book perfect, but the real appeal for children is that Alnwick Castle has featured in two Harry Potter films.
-Kids will also love trying their hand at archery (over-11s only), and Knight's Quest, which is the chance to dress up and take part in sword fighting, jousting and other challenges.
-Dare they enter the dragon's lair, where ghosts and ghouls await?
+Kids will also love trying their hand at archery (age 9+ only), and broomstick training, medieval crafts and the series of challenges that make up the Dragon's Quest.
+Dare they enter the dragon’s lair, where ghosts and ghouls await?

 No footie fan — Man U supporter or not — could fail to be excited by a visit to Old Trafford, the ‘Theatre of Dreams’.
 The official stadium tour takes in the players’ changing room, the lounge, dugout and press briefing room, but for most children the highlight is the chance to have their own Wayne Rooney moment, and emerge from the tunnel to the roar of the crowd (even if it is made up of just Mum and Dad).